What is Search Encrypt? Why Should You Use A Private Search Engine?

 - SSL Encryption – We use the latest encryption methods, both SSL (HTTPS) encryption and AES-256 encryption.
 Your search terms are encrypted locally.

 - Privacy by Design – Search Encrypt was created as a private search engine.
-That means that privacy was considered when adding features.
+That means that privacy was considered when adding features and throughout the development process.

 How does Search Encrypt Work?

 Search Encrypt is available as an internet search engine and as a browser extension search tool.
 Our search engine works like any other search engine, simply navigate to the site and enter your search term.
-Our browser extension can prevent you from using search engines that may track your search data.
+Our browser extension can help keep your searches more private from search engines that may track your search data.

 Internet Search Engine (SearchEncrypt.com)